 In fact, this research indicates that, for the most part, how much people spend has little to do with what transportation mode they use.

 Lead researcher Kelly Clifton of Portland State University, in a recent project, "Consumer Behavior and Travel Mode Choices," does highlight some key differences between transportation modes.
 People arriving by bus, bike or on foot average more trips per month to convenience stores, supermarkets, drinking establishments and restaurants than do people arriving by car.
 They also spend more per month at all types of establishments except supermarkets, where the auto users’ greater spending per trip more than makes up for their fewer trips.

-Clifton offered some preliminary findings from this...Read more
+Clifton offered some preliminary...Read more